wrsturgeon/robocup-upennalizers/README.md

 UPennalizers

 Forked from the original (c.
-2019, GitLab)
+2019, GitLab); iterative improvements.

 The project began with the University of Pennsylvania RoboCup code base from the 2011 RoboCup season and is continuing to evolve into an ever more